Ennead-Architects-LLP/NYU-HQ/sender/README.md

-# HTML Report Sender
+# Multi-File Report Sender

-This folder contains a script that automatically sends the latest HTML report from your local machine to the NYU-HQ GitHub repository.
+This folder contains a script that automatically sends report files (HTML, CSS, JS, JSON, images) from your local machine to the NYU-HQ GitHub repository.

 ## How It Works

-1. The script finds the latest HTML file in your local reports folder
+1. The script scans for all supported files in your local reports folder (HTML, CSS, JS, JSON, PNG, JPG)
-2. Uploads it directly to GitHub via the GitHub Contents API
+2. Uploads them directly to GitHub via the GitHub Contents API
-3. The file is committed as `docs/index.html` in the repository
+3. Files are committed to the `docs/` folder in the repository, preserving their original filenames
-4. The updated HTML is automatically published via GitHub Pages
+4. The updated files are automatically published via GitHub Pages

 **Note**: Users do NOT need Git, Python, or any configuration.
 Just run the .exe!